ian-hoyle/json-schema-validated/README.md

 - Map between domain-specific headers and canonical property names via config
 - User-friendly, per-schema error messages using .properties files
 - Optional conditional rules with JSON Schema if/then
-- SBT tasks to generate domain-flavoured schemas and case classes
+- SBT task to generate case classes
 - Examples for CSV data, including a Lambda-friendly handler

 ## Table of Contents